Assisted Intelligence in Medicine

 - Make medical knowledge better available for

-- Moreover useful for education and research.
+- Moreover useful for education, research, care quality and

 - Approaches